 Concepts of agency within CHAT

 Before addressing Research Question 2, which asks how participants develop agency in an evolving community of game makers, it is important to clarify the concept of agency, particularly in the context of learning environments.
 The question of who or what has agency is a philosophical one with practical applications in designing learning settings.
 Agency and autonomy are often either vaguely defined or have contested, interconnected definitions in studies (Huang and Benson, 2013; Matusov et al., 2016).
 For this thesis, in line with a cultural-historical approach, agency is viewed as a cultural phenomenon experienced by individuals in relation to their peers and their learning environment.
-To situate this view within the varied and evolving concepts of agency in educational settings, I draw on the work of Matusov and colleagues (Matusov et al., 2016) who categorise agency into several genres: instrumental agency focused on developing capacities, effortful agency related to motivation and commitment, dynamically emergent agency involving affordances and actor-network theory, and authorial agency, which entails agentic changes to the learning environment.
+To situate this view within the varied and evolving concepts of agency in educational settings, I draw on the work of Matusov and colleagues (2016) who categorise agency into several genres: instrumental agency focused on developing capacities, effortful agency related to motivation and commitment, dynamically emergent agency involving affordances and actor-network theory, and authorial agency, which entails agentic changes to the learning environment.
 Given Matusov and colleagues’ critique of effortful agency in education, which primarily focuses on achieving goals predefined by educational institutions, this summary instead emphasises an analysis of instrumental, dynamically emergent, and authorial agency within the framework of Activity Theory.
 These forms of agency offer a broader perspective, including an exploration of how individuals navigate and transform their learning environments, extending beyond merely fulfilling institutionally set objectives.

 Instrumental and relational agency

 Instrumental agency reflects a concept of agency as the ability to get things done, thus, a view of agency as a set of capacities (Edwards and Mackenzie, 2005).
-Matusov and colleagues highlights an often technological view of educational environments where educators seek to increase instrumental agency by building the individual capacity of learners to achieve relevant tasks (Matusov et al., 2016).
+Matusov and colleagues (2016) highlight an often technological view of educational environments where educators seek to increase instrumental agency by building the individual capacity of learners to achieve relevant tasks.
 Many DBR studies which aim to develop and study the use of new tools especially in the area of education technology, would aim to increase instrumental learner agency, designing away problems.

-Edwards’ concept of relational agency is framed (by Matusov?) as an extension to the concept of instrumental agency to include a more social dimension where leaners are able to offer and request support (Edwards and Mackenzie, 2005).
+Edwards’ concept of relational agency is framed (by Matusov?) as an extension to the concept of instrumental agency to include a more social dimension where learners are able to offer and request support (Edwards and Mackenzie, 2005).
 While this view of relational, instrumental agency in an school setting is laudable, Edwards (2005) notes it is often restricted by curricular and institutional norms.

 Explored within a CHAT framework this type of agency can also be understood as increasing fluidity of practice using objects and people as tools within mediated activity.
 Using the terms of Leontiev, through practice actions which initial require concentration and careful effort become fluid operations.
 Understanding of these aspects of agency with an understanding of AT should also be rooted in understanding of mediation.